 Many trans women choose to get breast augmentation as part of their transition.
-Generally breast tissue develops with the hormonal transition, but sometimes patients want larger breasts and want to augment the shape as well.
+Generally, breast tissue develops with the hormonal transition, but sometimes patients want larger breasts and want to augment the shape as well.
 Breast augmentation is a surgical procedure that can be used to enhance the size, shape, or fullness of the breasts.
-This procedure has a number of important benefits for the trans woman.
+This procedure has a number of important benefits for trans women.
 It can provide a greater sense of congruence between her inner and outer selves, enhance her confidence and self-esteem and help her wear the clothing she wants to and feel more comfortable doing so.
 For these reasons, breast augmentation is a vital step in the male-to-female transition.
 Visit Dr. Hazen if you are interested in learning more about breast augmentation for transwomen.
 You not only want the best possible surgeon - but also someone you can connect with and who has successfully worked with many transgender patients.
 That's why Dr. Hazen is the right choice.

 Before and After Photos of Breast Augmentation for Transwomen